Nelly GB

 You May Hear Loud Notes When Seeking Through a Song

-After a midi note off event, the plugin will silence that channel; however, if you seek to a large gap in between two notes, the plugin will "forget" that the channel should be silent right now and play a very loud note.
+After a midi note off event, the plugin will silence that channel; however, if you seek to a large gap in between two notes, the plugin may "forget" that the channel should be silent right now and play a very loud note.

 To work around this, it is recommended to manually silence the channel for long gaps in notes.
 You can manually silence a channel by setting volume (CC07) to 0; for all channels except wave, you will also need to set envelope direction (CC12) to 127 (to prevent an audio pop) and insert a short note (to trigger the channel so that the volume change is read).